zzz0906/LeetCode/README.md

 And!!!
 This method is first find if the region can reach the end.
 Then we modify the 'O' to the 'X' one by one.
 And TLE.

 **std is really easy.
 I am a stupid guy. we can know why there are 'O' because it has O in the edge.
 Therefore we can first let the edge 'O' and its connected 'O' turn into $.
 Then let 'O' to 'X'.
 Then let $ into 'O'.   **

+## 131. Palindrome Partitioning

+I feel a little hard of this question.
+DFS 2^[length of string]. where to split it.

+And remember DP! can we use DP?

+THE STD is DFS.

+I think I just use std.
+I don't want to write dfs again.

+The dfs in each turn find the split point from start to the string end.

+I thought we can use whether we split in this point or not.
+It seems like the std program.
+But more recursive space needed.